CIROH-UA/ngiab-cal/README.md

 # ngiab-cal

-A Python CLI tool to simplify hydrologic model calibration for Next Generation In-A-Box (NGIAB) workflows.
+A Python CLI tool to simplify hydrologic model calibration for NextGen In A Box (NGIAB) workflows.

 ## Table of Contents
 - [What is this?](#what-is-this)